nrfconnect/sdk-nrf/doc/nrf/ug_nrf52.rst

    :local:
    :depth: 2

-The |NCS| provides support for developing on all nRF52 Series devices and contains board definitions for all development kits and reference design hardware.
+The |NCS| provides foo support for developing on all nRF52 Series devices and contains board definitions for all development kits and reference design hardware.

 See `Getting started with nRF Connect SDK (nRF52 Series)`_ for step-by-step instructions on how to test and develop with an nRF52 Series development kit.